floodcode/lrc-client/communication.md

 # Communication between Client and Server
 Server communicates with Client by sending string commands.
 Once client accepts command, it sends back an binary representation of object `LRCDATA`.
+All data blocks in `LRCDATA` object are represented in big endian.

 ## LRCDATA
 `LRCDATA` object